Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method: Learn the Unknown Functions and Parameters

 \subsection{Testing}

 Once the unknown functions and parameters in the model \eqref{2.5} are trained well, the equations \eqref{2.5} can be solved by traditional numerical methods, such as finite element method, discontinuous Galerkin method and so on.
 In this paper, we use the finite difference method.
 The numerical results are validated by the solutions from \eqref{3.7}, which are regarded as ground-truth data.
-Additionally, we also solve the G-K model \eqref{3.8} numerically in contrast to our model, for purposes of comparison with our model. \\~
+Additionally, we also solve the G-K model \eqref{3.8} numerically in contrast to our model, for purposes of comparison with our model.
 We close this section by presenting the overview of the framework of the entire training process in Fig. \ref{overview_of_framework}.